-Overall, there is a total cost of \$102.6M needed to implement the recommended FMEs, FMSs, and FMPs in this regional flood plan.
-From the total cost of \$102.6M, it is projected that \$98.6M in state and federal funding is needed.
+Overall, there is a total cost of \$241.2M needed to implement the recommended FMEs, FMSs, and FMPs in this regional flood plan.
+From the total cost of \$241.2M, it is projected that \$223.0M in state and federal funding is needed, summarized in Table 9-2.
 This number does not represent the amount of funding needed to mitigate all risks in the region and solve flooding problems in their totality.
 This number simply represents the funding needs for the specific, identified studies, strategies, and projects in this cycle of regional flood planning.
-It is estimated an additional \$97M would be needed to construct additional projects that are not yet included as an FMP.
+It is estimated an additional \$95M would be needed to construct additional projects that are not yet included as an FMP.
 Future cycles of regional flood planning will continue to identify more projects and studies needed to further flood mitigation efforts in Region 7.